Jonathan D. Green: Awards

-In 2022, Green was named to City & State Pennsylvania magazine’s 2022 Higher Education Power 100 in recognition for his strategic leadership for "for sustainability, student recruitment, academic success and support for teaching".
+In 2022, Green was named to City & State Pennsylvania magazine’s 2022 Higher Education Power 100 in recognition for his strategic leadership for "sustainability, student recruitment, academic success and support for teaching".
 In 2020, Green was honored with the Arthur V. Ciervo Award by College & University Public Relations and Associated Professionals (CUPRAP) for "supporting and advancing the understanding of higher education".

+Dr. Green is the Chair Emeritus of the Board of Directors of the nonprofit Association of Independent Colleges and Universities of Pennsylvania (AICUP).